galuhsahid/galuhsahid.github.io/_posts/2017-07-01-on-investing.md

 If you have some spare time you can read the links &amp; the footnotes I've given throughout the post.
 I learned from them as well.
 There are so many things I left out for clarity's sake, but I'm trying to make things as concise as possible but I hope the accompanying links explain!
 If not, money return guaranteed.
 Just kidding!

-You can shoot me a question &amp; I'll try my best to answer&mdash;if I can't, I'll relay them to my mother (whom you can trust, she's certified &amp; spends most of her life doing this!) (please don't hesitate to do this because I won't mind &amp; she won't mind as well, I love learning this kinda stuff so I'll definitely ask her &amp; bother her with this until I have my answers!).
+You can shoot me a question &amp; I'll try my best to answer&mdash;if I can't, I'll relay them to my mother (please don't hesitate to do this because I won't mind &amp; she won't mind as well, I love learning this kinda stuff so I'll definitely ask her &amp; bother her with this until I have my answers!).
 Please let me know if you have any correction too!
 I'm still learning so I might have made some mistakes.

 Happy investing! <3